Content code

 Corps

-This law states that, under identical temperature and pressure conditions, the diffusion velocities of two gases are inversely proportional to the square roots of their molar masses.
-This law can also be applied to the velocity of gas effusion.
-Graham's law is consistent with the kinetic theory of gases, since the lighter the particles in a gas, the faster they travelled.
+This law states that, under identical temperature and pressure conditions, the rate of diffusion of two gases are inversely proportional to the square roots of their molar masses.
+This law can also be applied to the rate of effusion of a gas.
+Graham's law is consistent with the kinetic theory, since the lighter the particles in a gas, the faster they travelled.
 Lighter gas particles diffuse faster into another gas than heavier ones.

 Content